Skip to content

 Anjathe Sridhar

 Anjathe Sridhar is an Indian actor, best known for Tamil cinema.
 Anjathe Sridhar began their career in 2001.
-With 30 credits to their name and an average audience rating of 6.4, Anjathe Sridhar remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Anjathe Sridhar remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Anjathe Sridhar's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits